PAMorin/Phylogenonics_extract_locus_alignments/README.md

 sbatch consensus_genome.sh
 ```
 **Required inputs:**
-Bam file for each species WGS data aligned to the reference genome
+Bam file for each species whole genome sequence data aligned to the reference genome
 Indexed reference genome

 **Outputs**
-Consensus genome sequence with IUPAC ambiguity codes.
+Consensus genome sequences with IUPAC ambiguity codes.

 **IMPORTANT**
-The default organization and naming structure required for the script is for each bam file name to start with <species_sample>, and to be in it's own subdirectory that is also named <species_sample> (e.g., the path to the bam file for <Felis_catus> would be /maindir/Felis_catus/Felis_catus_dedup.bam)
+The default organization and naming structure required for the script is for each bam file name to start with <species_sample>, and to be in it's own subdirectory that is also named <species_sample> (e.g., the path to the bam file for <Felis_catus> would be /maindir/Felis_catus/Felis_catus_dedup.bam).

 ### Step 3: Extract the locus sequences from each consensus sequence
 ```
 sbatch extract_loci_array.sh
 ```
 **Required inputs:**
 Consensus sequence from Step 2
 Bed file from Step 1

 **Outputs**
 Fasta file for each sample, containing all of the extracted loci.

-**IMPORTANT**

 ### Step 4: Extract each locus from each sample file and combine them into a locus alignment of all samples in individual locus files.

 **Required inputs:**
 Text file including just the "description" column from the bed file (e.g., UCE_loci.txt)
 Directory of fasta files containing extracted loci for each sample from Step 3

 **Outputs**
 Directory of locus alignments for each locus, containing the locus sequences for all samples.

-**IMPORTANT**

 ### Step 5: Filter files to remove locus alignments with more than a specified portion of N's in the alignment.
 ```